yuroyami/syncplay-mobile/README.md

 * I get an error saying "App not installed" upon installing the app.
 What's wrong ?
   -> Uninstall the older version before installing the new one.

+## Translating

+* If you want to contribute with a translation in a language that isn't available in Syncplay, or enhance the actual translations, please refer to #30

 ## Feedback

 Feel free to [file an issue](https://github.com/chromaticnoob/syncplay-android/issues/new).